 Step 1.
 Choose the hosting plan that fits your current goals.

 Same with plans for multiple websites.
 Hosting multiple websites on one account is a real value compared to website builders…but there’s no reason to over-purchase.
 You can read further in my Web Hosting Explained post.
 Note below how InMotion’s plans are structured.
-All are a great value… but only if you need what is listed.
+All are of great value… but only if you need what is listed.

 Second, note again that WordPress only needs shared Linux hosting to run.
 You don’t necessarily need “WordPress hosting” – in fact, some companies just one product – shared web hosting – and just refer to it differently depending on the focus of the sales page.
-Note how Bluehost’s links all go to the same purchase flow and setup wizard.

 |Free Domain Name||1 year||1 year||1 year||1 year|